THE TOURNAMENT THAT STARTED IT ALL!

 Customizing playbooks is permissible. you can access your player change screen (screen where you check player conditions and make substitutions) only twice per half. this helps speed up the games.

 A WR/TE cannot carry the football unless it is a reverse.
 You can insert a WR or TE into a RB slot for lead blocking purposes, but he cannot carry the football.
 To further clarify, players such as Ernest Givins, Ricky Sanders, and Andre Rison cannot carry the football unless it is a reverse.

 6. NO TIES/OVERTIME:

 No game can end in a tie.
 If a game is tied when regulation concludes, competitors will proceed to OT. if no one scores in the first OT, a new game will begin and the first competitor to score will be declared the winner.
 So that one competitor does not start with the ball in each OT period, the kicking team in the first ot will be the receiving team in the new game (i.e. the second OT).

-If there is a system failure in the first half, games will be replayed from the start. if a system malfunctions in the second half, only the second half is replayed. in that event, the scores from each half are added together to obtain a final score.
+If there is a system failure within the first quarter before a score, games will be replayed from the start. if a system malfunctions in the second half, only the second half is replayed. in that event, the scores from each half are added together to obtain a final score.
 If the game was uncompetitive or any equipment malfunctioned due to human error, the tourney organizers reserve the right to declare a winner without replaying any portion of the game.

 Tournament officials reserve the right to change, update, clarify, add or subtract rules, if deemed necessary.